lammps/lammps/doc/src/Python_usage.rst

    flag = lmp.set_variable(name,value)       # set existing named string-style variable to value, flag = 0 if successful

-For extract_atom(), a pointer to internal LAMMPS atom-based data is returned, which you can use via normal Python subscripting.
-See the extract() method in the src/atom.cpp file for a list of valid names.
-Again, new names could easily be added if the property you want is not listed.
-A pointer to a vector of doubles or integers, or a pointer to an array of doubles (double \*\*) or integers (int \*\*) is returned.
-You need to specify the appropriate data type via the type argument.

 For extract_compute() and extract_fix(), the global, per-atom, or local data calculated by the compute or fix can be accessed.
 What is returned depends on whether the compute or fix calculates a scalar or